olegru/lumberjack/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.17.44 =
+* Added Title check to make sure it does say you were hacked.
+* Updated code for compatibility with WP 4.8.3 (latest release).
+* Fixed Undefined variable error in Quarantine.
+* Fixed XSS vulnerability in nonce error output.

+= 4.17.29 =
+* Changed the definition update URL to only use SSL when required.
+* Updated PayPal form for better domestic IPN compatibility.

+= 4.17.28 =
+* Added the Turkish translation thanks to Umut Can Alparslan.
+* Improved the auto update so that old definitions could be phased out and new threat types would be selected by default.
+* Fixed the admin username change feature on multisite installs.

+= 4.16.53 =
+* Fixed the details window so that it scrolls to the highlighted code.
+* Set defaults to disable the Potential Threat scan if other threats definitions are enabled.
+* Encoded definitions array for DB storage.

+= 4.16.49 =
+* Fixed syntax error in the XMLRPC patch for newer versions of Apache.

+= 4.16.48 =
+* Added fall-back to manual updates if the Automatic update feature fails.
+* Fixed PHP Notices about undefined variable added in last Version release.
+* Improved Apache version detection.

+= 4.16.47 =
+* Changed Automatic update feature to automatically download all definitions and firewall updates.
+* Added PHP and Apache version detections and changed the XMLRPC patch to work with Apache 2.4 directives.
+* Removed the onbeforeunload function because Norton detected it as a False Positive.
+* Removed code that was deprecated in PHP Version 7.

+= 4.16.39 =
+* Fixed PHP Notice about an array to string conversion with some rare global variable conditions.

+= 4.16.38 =
+* Added more firewall options.
+* Moved Scan Log from the Quarantine page to the main Setings page.
+* Fixed PHP Warning about an invalid argument in foreach and some other bugs too.

 = 4.16.26 =
 * Fixed "What to look for" Options so that changes are saved.